March 2, 2022

 It took a solid 20 minutes of hiking before my hands and feet finally warmed up enough that they didn’t hurt from the frosty air.
 I’m glad I slept with my water filter inside my quilt last night because it might have frozen.
 Even now, I still had it wrapped inside some layers inside my pack to protect it from the cold.

-Before the day’s first hour of hiking elapsed, I passed by the concrete trough that I’d hoped get to last night.
+Before the day’s first hour of hiking elapsed, I passed by the concrete trough that I’d hoped to get to last night.
 The campsites nearby weren’t as nice as where I’d actually slept.
 And the trough was completely bone dry.
-So it wasn’t much of a loss to cut my first day a bit short.
+So it wasn’t much of a loss to cut my first day on trail a bit short.

 WILDLIFE

 Before too long, I got to Forest Road 204 and saw my first metal AZT gate near the trailhead.
-The AZT turned right (instead of actually going through the gate and to the parking), but I still felt compelled to walk over it and take a photo.
+The AZT turned right (instead of going through the gate and to the parking area), but I still felt compelled to walk over it and take a photo.
 I’d seen pictures of these iconic gates forever, and now I was finally seeing my first one in real life!

 Near the gate, I also spotted a large trailhead sign with a map.
 At the bottom, the sign informed hikers about the native fauna in the area, including at least four wildcat species – mountain lion, bobcat, jaguar, and ocelot.

-I’m not sure how I’d react if I actually saw one on these rare beasts on the trail.
+I’m not sure how I’d react if I saw one of these rare beasts on the trail.
 I had a mountain lion encounter once while hiking in northern Arizona, near the town of Williams.
 At the time, I thought someone let their golden retriever off the leash and it was walking down the trail away from me.
 The animal was a solid 150 or 200 yards ahead, and wasn’t until the cat made a 90-degree turn to leave the trail that I saw it in profile.
-Only then did I realize I was actually following a mountain lion!
+Only then did I realize I was following a mountain lion!

 PARKER LAKE